Improving Photometric Redshift Estimates with Training Sample Augmentation: Simulated Data

 From the DC2 catalog, we select objects with magnitude $i> 17$.
 We require S/N $> 6$ in the \textit{i}-band, as well as S/N $>3$ in at least one other band.
 To minimize contamination from stars, we select only extended objects.
 This extendedness cut does not entirely eliminate stars, but the stellar contamination is low, and the training sample selection process (described in section \ref{sec:non_rep_training}) ends up placing all stars in the application sample.

 The base, unaugmented training sample and the application sample of galaxies, for which we estimate redshifts, are formed from our selected DC2 objects.
 In this work, DC2 is a stand-in for real data.
+We use the term `application sample' to refer to the DC2 stand-in for what would be unlabeled LSST data.
+While we do have true redshifts for this sample, \textbf{and it functions as a testing set in this analysis}, we keep the terminology to identify our application sample with eventual LSST data.